HEIGHT: Heterogeneous Interaction Graph Transformer for Robot Navigation in Crowded and Constrained Environments: Introduction

 In the rapidly changing scenario in Fig.~\ref{fig:open}, \modelName injects structures to and captures the synergy between scene representation and network architectures.
 By reasoning about the heterogeneous interactions among different components through space and time, the robot is able to avoid collisions and approach its goal in an efficient manner.
 In summary, the main contributions of this article are as follows.

 \begin{enumerate} \item We propose an input representation of crowded and constrained environments that treats observed humans and obstacles differently.
-The split scene representation naturally allows us to inject structures in the framework. \item We propose a heterogeneous spatio-temporal graph (st-graph) to effectively model the pairwise interactions among all agents and entities in crowded and constrained scenarios. \item From the heterogenous st-graph, we use a principle approach to derive \modelName, a transformer-based robot navigation policy network with different modules to reason about all types of spatial and temporal interactions. \item Simulation experiments with dense crowds and dense obstacles demonstrate that our method outperforms previous state-of-the-art methods in unseen obstacle layouts.
-In addition, our method demonstrates better generalization to out-of-distribution environments with different human and obstacle densities. \item We successfully transfer the robot policy learned in a low-fidelity simulator to challenging real-world, everyday dynamic environments. \end{enumerate}
+The split scene representation naturally allows us to inject structures in the framework. \item We propose a heterogeneous spatio-temporal (st) graph to effectively model the pairwise interactions among all agents and entities in crowded and constrained scenarios. \item From the heterogenous st-graph, we use a principle approach to derive \modelName, a transformer-based robot navigation policy network with different modules to reason about all types of spatial and temporal interactions. \item In simulation benchmarks with dense crowds and dense obstacles, our method outperforms previous state-of-the-art methods in unseen obstacle layouts.
+In addition, our method demonstrates better generalization w.r.t. different human and obstacle densities. \item We successfully transfer the robot policy learned in a low-fidelity simulator to challenging real-world, everyday dynamic environments such as narrow corridors and densely packed public spaces. \end{enumerate}